 Over her career, Ms. Summerhays has received awards for outstanding choreography in ballet, tap, and contemporary styles of dance.
 In addition, she has created full-length original productions of The Nutcracker Taps and A Christmas Carol Taps, which played to sold-out houses.

-Ms. Summerhays carries on the traditions she learned as a young woman by teaching in a style that emphasizes cooperation over competition and mutual support over rivalry, while still insisting on precision in execution and beauty in movement.
+Ms. Joanna carries on the traditions she learned as a young woman by teaching in a style that emphasizes cooperation over competition and mutual support over rivalry, while still insisting on precision in execution and beauty in movement.

 Ryan McKee has been dancing for roughly 15 years.
 He trained with several dance crews such as Boogie Monstarz and Academy of Villains before directing his own companies, TCYGBC and Hijinx dance.
 Shortly after, he went off to Los Angeles to pursue a dancing career, which was highlighted by getting 4th place in “Jabbawockeez: the movement” reality show, choreographing several music videos such as “Aaja Na Ferrari Mein”, and even dancing in 2 movies.
 He since has moved back to Sacramento to pursue teaching so he can help younger dancers develop and learn how to pursue their dreams and take their talents to the next level.

 Caitlin Gluvers has been dancing since she was three years old.
 She trained in ballet, tap, jazz, contemporary, and musical theater throughout her childhood throughout the Orange County and Los Angeles area.
 She attended Orange County High School of the Arts for Commercial Dance for one year, studying with some of the best teachers in Southern California.
 An injury shifted her focus from competitive dance to theater arts, however she continued to dance recreationally even throughout her college years.
 After moving to Northern California, her love for dance and fitness continued as a fun hobby.
 She decided to take that hobby a step further and become a certified Barre Connect instructor and began teaching adult barre fitness classes last year.
 She now holds certifications in Barre Connect, POP Pilates, and SWC Group Exercise.
-Caitlin is honored to go back to her roots and be teaching ballet at Summerbella Dance Arts.
+Ms. Caitlin is honored to go back to her roots and be teaching ballet at Summerbella Dance Arts.
 Her passion for teaching and life long love for the arts motivates her to be the best for her students!

 Summerbella Dance Arts offers classes covering the whole dance spectrum, including ballet, tap, contemporary, jazz, hip-hop and musical theater for dancers of all ages.